;}/*!sc*/ .nucleus-page.nucleus-page ;}/*!sc*/ .nucleus-page.nucleus-page

-Our Statement of Faith outlines the essential truths that shape who we are, what we teach, and how we live.
-It keeps us centered on Jesus, anchored in God’s Word, and aligned with the historic Christian faith.
-As part of the Christian & Missionary Alliance, we joyfully affirm these core beliefs and build our ministry on them—locally and globally.
+Our Statement of Faith summarizes the core Christian beliefs that shape who we are, what we teach, and how we live.
+It keeps us centered on Jesus Christ and grounded in the Bible as God’s Word.
+As a church in the Christian and Missionary Alliance, we affirm historic Christian doctrine and build our preaching, discipleship, and ministry on it.

 The Old and New Testaments, inerrant as originally given, were verbally inspired by God and are a complete revelation of His will for our salvation.
 They constitute the divine and only rule of Christian faith and practice (2 Pet.
 1:20–21; 2 Tim.
 3:15–17).